meltano/meltano/docs/src/_guide/installation.md

 # install pipx and ensure it is on the path
 python3 -m pip install --user pipx python3 -m pipx ensurepath
+#Note that the below commands are not needed in most cases
+source ~/.bashrc
+#Windows: refreshenv
 ```

 ::: tip Why use pipx and virtual environments?